Git Installation

 Open Terminal and use your package manager.
 For Debian/Ubuntu:

-$sudo apt install git
+$sudo apt install git.For Fedora:

-$sudo dnf install git
+$sudo dnf install git.

 Verify Installation: